dgiagio/warp/README.md

 <img src="https://image.ibb.co/bBe669/warp_app_binary.png" width="272">

-`warp-runner` is a stub application that knows how to find the compressed payload within its own binary, perform exraction to a local cache and execute the target application.
+`warp-runner` is a stub application that knows how to find the compressed payload within its own binary, perform extraction to a local cache and execute the target application.

 The extraction process only happens the first time the application is ran, or when the self-contained application binary is updated.